martibosch/swisslandstats-geopy/paper/paper.md

 * Clip `LandDataFrame` instances by Shapely vector geometries [@gillies2007shapely] or directly by region names.
 The latter uses OSMnx [@boeing2017osmnx] to retrieve the geometries from the [OpenStreetMap](https://www.openstreetmap.org/)
 * Plot the categorical LULC columns as raster images

+The target audience of swisslandstats-geopy is researchers and developers in environmental sciences and GIS, who intend to produce repeatable and reproducible computational workflows that make use of the LULC inventory provided by the SFSO.
+Examples of applications of the library in the academic literature include the assessment of the carbon sequestration for the canton of Vaud [@jaligot2019assessing, see also [a dedicated GitHub repository](https://github.com/martibosch/carbon-sequestration-vaud) with the materials necessary to reproduce the results], and the evaluation of the spatio-temporal patterns of LULC change in the urban agglomerations of Zurich, Bern and Lausanne [@bosch2019spatiotemporal, see also [a dedicated GitHub repository](https://github.com/martibosch/swiss-urbanization) with the materials necessary to reproduce the results].

 # Availability

 The source code of swisslandstats-geopy is fully available at [a GitHub repository](https://github.com/martibosch/swisslandstats-geopy).
 A dedicated Python package has been created and is hosted at the [Python Package Index (PyPI)](https://pypi.org/project/swisslandstats-geopy/).
 The documentation site is hosted at [Read the Docs](https://swisslandstats-geopy.readthedocs.io/), and an example notebook with an overview of the library's features is provided at a [dedicated GitHub repository](https://github.com/martibosch/swisslandstats-notebooks), which can be executed interactively online with the SFSO free tier LULC dataset by means of the Binder web service [@jupyter2018binder].